CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Mindcraft/Mindcraft.md

 - Telepathy

-Common among Dhampires, Mindcraft is the ability to connect to, influence, or dominate others minds.
+Common among dhampirs, Mindcraft is the ability to connect to, influence, or dominate others minds.
 There are multiple expression of this ability.
 The most eyes flash using use Mindcraft, generally green.

 #### Specialization: Dreamcraft